Purpose and Integrity for Sustainable Success in Turbulent Times

 The female engaging the male

-keeps the balance
+always keeps the peach

 and succeeds by taking the lower place.

-Therefore, a great country engaging a small
+Therefore, a great organisation engaging a small

-lowers itself to succeed.
+and lowers itself to succeed.

-A small country engaging a great
+A small organisation engaging a large

 stays low to succeed.